'She is a mana wāhine who embodies this Award'

 She concluded her serious story with a note of humour, quipping "I still got in the newsletter though."

-Human Rights Commission Lead Advisor Rachel O'Connor was there to make the award on behalf of Race Relations Commissioner Meng Foon, and had high praise for Kamaia.
+Human Rights Commission lead advisor Rachel O'Connor was there to make the award on behalf of Race Relations Commissioner Meng Foon, and had high praise for Kamaia.

-"She is a mana wāhine who embodies this Award.
+"She is a mana wāhine who embodies this award.

 "Her speech demonstrating the impact she has already had in advancing race relations and leaving us in no doubt of the impact she will be making in the future.